-An estimate was calculated of the impact of the new Smith's Marketplace.
+EPS has calculated an estimate of the impact of the new Smith's Marketplace.
 Assuming Smith's Marketplace was achieving above average sales of \$500 per foot previously in its 44,000 square foot store, it would have accounted for approximately \$22.0 million or 57 percent of total retail sales.
 Assuming the new Smith's Marketplace was the source of 95 percent of the increase in total retail sales, the new store would have an estimated \$33.7 million in sales or 66 percent of the County's total.